chuluv/auto-annotated-portfolio/content/pages/index.md

 sections:
   - type: QuoteSection
     quote: |
-      “服务器繁忙，请稍候再试”
+      You see the deep, and the deep sees you.
-    name: deepseeu
+    name: maybe not
-    title: maybe not see u
+    title: ''
     colors: colors-f
     elementId: ''
     styles: